 I have a public confession to make.

 I believe the church’s practice of public confession, and all its associated rules, are simply more assumptions which have been mistakenly inferred and bound by men, not by the Bible.
-This includes:
+These manmade rules include:

 - A weekly time of public confession.

 - A confession must be as public as the sin was

 - A prayer must be offered after said period of public confession asking for the forgiveness of the people who confessed.